Kid friendly things to do in Amsterdam

 Afternoon – alternatives

-If your kids aren’t art fans, there are a range of other great options available:
+If your kids aren’t art fans, there are a range of other great options we strongly recommend:

 In need of a good run around?
 Wander across into nearby the Vondelpark which is packed with playgrounds and cafe’s and is the perfect place to let off steam